Shohei Ohtani 1st Player Since Babe Ruth to Pitch 50 Innings and Hit 15 Homers

 Shohei Ohtani 1st Player Since Babe Ruth to Pitch 50 Innings and Hit 15 HomersSeptember 3, 2018

-Shohei Ohtani had high expectations entering the season, but the Los Angeles Angels star has accomplished something we haven't seen in the majors since 1919.
+On Sunday, Shohei Ohtani accomplished something we haven't seen in the majors since 1919.

-After pitching 2.1 innings against the Houston Astros Sunday, Ohtani matched Babe Ruth for versatility, via SportsCenter:
+After retiring two Houston Astros hitters, Ohtani hit a statistical threshold last achieved by Babe Ruth, via SportsCenter:

 SportsCenter @SportsCenter